Admission Requirements

-Applicants for admission to the second year of the Occupational Therapy Assistant Program (OCTA) must complete the following minimum criteria by the end of ULM's spring semester that application is made:
+Applicants for admission to the second year of the Occupational Therapy Assistant Program (OCTA) must complete the following minimum criteria by the end of ULM's spring semester that application is made (Maymester courses will be considered.
+Summer I courses will not be considered):

-- complete a minimum of 30 of the required hours of pre-professional coursework in the Occupational Therapy Assistant Program; these hours MUST include Biology 2026 and Psychology 2078.
+• complete a minimum of 30 of the required hours of pre-professional coursework in the Occupational Therapy Assistant Program; these hours MUST include Biology 1014, Biology 1015, and Psychology 2078.

 The following requirements must also be completed.
 Application forms and guidelines for required activities will be posted at the beginning of each spring semester.

-- mandatory participation in an admissions interview and an on-site writing session (details and dates to be provided online after April 1 deadline)
+• mandatory participation in an admissions interview and an on-site writing session (details and dates to be provided online on the Interview and Essay Information page)

 NOTE: If the student is currently enrolled at another university, it is the student's responsibility to have the instructors in enrolled courses send grades directly to OTA Program Director by fax or e-mail upon completion of the semester.